Bookings opening soon for Winter 2023/2024. Click here for our latest updates

 Specialized equipment vs. All-round equipment

-Specialized equipment in skiing and snowboarding is gear that was made for a specific purpose.
+Specialized equipment in skiing and snowboarding is gear that is made for a specific purpose.
 Freestyle skis, for example, are made for freestyle manoeuvres whilst carving skis are made for great edge control.
 Unfortunately, freestyle skis are not great for carving, and neither are carving skis great for freestyle tricks.
-What to do if you would like to practice both freestyle and carving?
-Well, you would need an all-round set-up.
-If you are a beginner, there is a good chance you will be better off buying an all-mountain setup rather than a specialized setup, as it gives you some time to explore multiple disciplines.
-Therefore, when is it time to look into buying a specialized setup?
+What if you would like to practice both freestyle and carving?
+Opt for an all-round set-up.
+If you are a beginner, you will be better off buying an all-mountain setup rather than a specialized setup.
+This gives you time to explore different disciplines.

 Specialised equipment vs. All-round equipment